Indoors Seedling Planting, Germination, and Care

 to grow plants and varieties that are not native to their area.

-Extending the harvest is another major reason why gardeners will start their
+Extending the harvest is another major reason why gardeners start plants

-seedling indoors.
-Many flowers and vegetables will produce weeks earlier
+indoors.
+Many flowers and vegetables produce weeks earlier, if started indoors.

-if planted indoors.
-Marigolds for example, will benefit by flowering earlier
+Marigolds for example, benefit by flowering earlier than if direct sowed.

 Everyone wants that first tomato or cucumber of the season.
 It tastes so